info-arnav/face-change/readme.md

 # Face Changing Program

-This program helps you choose the faces you want to change in a group image and change them with the faces you want to with a pretrained model using the library insightface.
+This program uses special tools like deepface, insightface, and face recognition to help you choose and change faces in a group picture.
+It's like swapping faces to create the look you want, and these tools make it super easy!

 # Execution